 In general, the EEC was satisfied with the time provided by the employer for teachers to spend on research activities for the teachers active in this programme.
 When talking to the teachers, it seemed that the "points system" of research time credit is working, even if it was equally clear that teaching commitments are prioritized.
 It is important to protect this incentives system so that those who deliver research output can get better conditions to perform.
 However, the plans to expand the number of students may interfere with and threaten this system, given that teaching is always prioritized.
-In order to avoid this, staffing needs to follow the number of students and the latter is difficult to predict at the moment even if the first year has an aim of around ten students only.
-Going forward, it is important to follow the statistics of registration to any additional courses which will compete for the teachers' time.
+In order to avoid this, staffing needs to follow the number of students and the latter is hard to predict at the moment.
+Therefore, it is important to follow the statistics of registration to any additional courses which will compete for the teachers' time.